mauriciompc/mauriciompc/README.md

   <p>
 Psychologist with more than 20 years of experience working with Human Factors in aviation and air traffic control safety, psychological assessment, psychometrics and data analysis.
 Ph.D. in Science (Psychometrics).<br>
-My experience includes extensive work in psychometrics, research and development of psychological tests andpsychological assessment, data analysis (quantitative and qualitative) and multidisciplinary teamwork.
+My experience includes extensive work in psychometrics, research and development of psychological tests and psychological assessment, data analysis (quantitative and qualitative) and multidisciplinary teamwork.
   </p>
 </div>